 “Today, if you will hear his voice, do not harden your hearts as in the rebellion.”
 For who having heard rebelled?
 Indeed, was it not all who came out of Egypt, led by Moses?
 Now with whom was He angry forty years?
 Was it not with those who sinned, whose corpses fell in the wilderness?
 And to whom did He swear that they would not enter His rest, but to those who did not obey?
 So we see that they could not enter in because of unbelief.”
 (Heb 3:15-19)

-So do not be deterred by those blind guides and their doctrines of demons.
 God’s LAW is eternal.
 When we keep it we are blessed.
-Having saving faith in Yeshua, and a heart to keep God’s commandments makes you a member of the remnant!
+True saving faith in Yeshua gives us a new heart that wants to keep God’s commandments.
+This is a sign that we are in the remnant!

-Contrary to those doctrines of demons that claim Yeshua freed us from the Torah, and that those of us who keep God’s Torah are in bondage, Scripture says this:
+Contrary to that doctrine of demons that claims Yeshua freed us from the Torah, and that those who keep God’s Torah are in bondage, Scripture says this:

 And King David, that man after God’s own heart, had this to say: